 Nowadays, true wireless earbuds come with a travel case that takes care of charging even if you're on the go.
 So long as you keep the case charged, you won't run into battery trouble.
 Most premium products, and many mid-range and budget options have a fast charging feature, which can give you an hour (or more) of playtime in 15 minutes.

 As with design, the average battery life for wireless earbuds is steadily improving.
-Our list includes models with up to X hours of playtime per charge (not including the extra charging case power).
+Our list includes models with up to 11 hours of playtime per charge (not including the extra charging case power).

 Don't let their size fool you: these tiny gadgets can pack a punch.
 Our favorite wireless buds boast a long list of features.
-Sweat- and water resistance, multi-microphone call technology with noise reduction, active and passive noise canceling, hear-through modes, wind noise protection, and smart assistant compatibility are but a few examples.
+Sweat- and water resistance, multi-microphone call technology with noise reduction, hear-through modes, wind noise protection, and smart assistant compatibility are but a few examples.
 One of them even pledges to personalize the sound for each user, based on hearing tests.